 Step 1: Earn a Bachelor's Degree

 Most employers require event planners to hold a bachelor's degree.
 Event planners may come from a variety of educational backgrounds such as hospitality management, marketing, or public relations.
 Relevant coursework includes accounting, hospitality management and meeting management.
 Some schools offer programs of study specific to event and meeting planning.
 Students in these programs might study event promotion, computer skills for business and event design.

-- Complete an internship.
+Complete an internship.
 Some programs may require students to complete internships.
 Internships help you gain hands-on experience in the field and acquire a greater understanding of the event planning process.

 Step 2: Gain Planning Experience

 Many event planners start out planning smaller events, such as meetings and forums, for small organizations.
 Administrative assistants, for example, may assume meeting planning responsibilities in addition to their normal duties.
-Aspiring event planners also may enter the field in related occupations, such as catering coordinator positions, to build experience and advance to a planner role.
+You also may enter the field in related occupations, such as catering coordinator positions, to build experience and advance to a planner role.

-- Become familiar with common computer programs.
+Become familiar with common computer programs.
 Event planners must have skill with multitasking and organizing large amounts of information and tasks.
-Project management software, as well as spreadsheet and database software, may be helpful in keeping event planners organized and on track with planning duties.
+Project management software, as well as spreadsheet and database software, may be helpful in keeping you organized and on track with planning duties.

 Join a professional organization.
-For individuals who wish to advance in the field of event planning, joining a professional organization, such as Meeting Professionals International (MPI), may be beneficial.
+If you wish to advance in the field of event planning, joining a professional organization, such as Meeting Professionals International (MPI), may be beneficial.
 Members of these organizations may find advantages such as networking opportunities, job search resources and webinars.